Mortgage Prepayment: Escape Mortgage Penalties And Charges

 See Your Personalized Mortgages Online With approvU

 Different types of mortgages have different types of prepayment conditions attached to them.
-It’s essential that you know the basic prepayment conditions included in your mortgage.
-Selecting a mortgage without considering its prepayment terms can cost you thousands in penalties.
+You must know the basic prepayment conditions included in your mortgage.

 Open-term mortgages have no prepayment restriction; you can prepay all or part of an open-term mortgage anytime during the term.
 This mortgage type has the most flexible prepayment structure.